-Category Specification Inclusion in full-text analysis Does this article provide information to answ questions? ver one or more of our research Exclusion criterion If article is excluded, which is the main reason /criterion Generalizability of results /informative value Study type or method e.g., clinical study, observational study, telep phone survey Study population Describe main characteristics No. of patients /participants observed Sample size Exact disease (if applicable) e.g., ischemic stroke Observation period: Date Month and year, or calendar week and year Observation period: Phase of the COVID-19 pandemic Classification of pandemic phases in Germa ny according to Robert Koch Key results Briefly describe key result(s) of the article (ir ncluding effect size if applicable) Timing of mechanism or Does this article provide information on obse erved or assumed time between effect cause and effect? (e.g., instantaneously, delayed) Long-term trend What kind of long-time trend can be inferred (if any)?
-Characteristics of the study Which characteristics positively distinguish the study? (e.g., balanced indicating good quality or sample, large sample size) high informative value Limitations of the study Which characteristics limit the quality of the evidence? (e.g., convenience sample, recall bias, non-response bias) Country Articles on COVID-19 infection could refer to a country other than Germa Outcomes We collect information for each relevant out come studied in an article: Hospital /emergency room admission rates Healthcare utilization, ambulatory care Survival rates /in-hospital mortality Length of hospital stay Hospital workflow and delay of treatment 30-day rate of readmissions Functional outcome at discharge Changes in severity of events Report key result or effect Myocardial injury estimate CVD mortality in general Comorbidities Bodyweight /BMI changes Physical activity levels Alcohol consumption levels Tobacco consumption levels Eating behavior (foods and drinks) At-risk groups Characterize at-risk groups (if applicable), for an increased risk for negative behavioral cha or example, persons that showed anges
+Category Specification Inclusion in full-text analysis Does this article provide information to answer one or more of our research questions?
+Exclusion criterion If article is excluded, which is the main reason /criterion Generalizability of results /informative value Study type or method e.g., clinical study, observational study, tele ephone survey Study population Describe main characteristics No. of patients /participants observed Sample size Exact disease (if applicable) e.g., ischemic stroke Observation period: Date Month and year, or calendar week and yea r Observation period: Phase Classification of pandemic phases in Germ of the COVID-19 pandemic Institute (Schilling et al., 2021; Tolksdorf et Key results Briefly describe key result(s) of the article ( including effect size if applicable Timing of mechanism or Does this article provide information on obs served or assumed time betweer effect cause and effect? (e.g., instantaneously, de elayed) Long-term trend What kind of long-time trend can be inferred (if any)?
+Characteristics of the study Which characteristics positively distinguish the study? (e.g., balanced indicating good quality or sample, large sample size) high informative value Limitations of the study Which characteristics limit the quality of the e evidence? (e.g., convenience - sample, recall bias, non-response bias) Country Articles on COVID-19 infection could refer to a country other than Germany Outcomes We collect information for each relevant ou tcome studied in an article: Hospital /emergency room admission rates ; Healthcare utilization, ambulatory care Survival rates /in-hospital mortality Length of hospital stay Hospital workflow and delay of treatment 30-day rate of readmissions Functional outcome at discharge Operations /procedures Report key result or effect Changes in severity of events estimate Myocardial injury CVD mortality in general Comorbidities Bodyweight /BMI changes Physical activity levels Alcohol consumption levels Tobacco consumption levels Eating behavior (foods and drinks) At-risk groups Characterize at-risk groups (if applicable), for example, persons that showe Al-lisk gloups